acfatah/reka-dashboard/README.md

 > [!IMPORTANT]
 > For windows platform (without wsl), please use `windows` branch instead.

-- This repository,
+- This repository:
-  - is NOT a components library.
+  - Is NOT a components library.
-  - is NOT a design library.
+  - Is NOT a design library.
-  - is NOT a front-end framework.
+  - Is NOT a front-end framework.
-  - does NOT tied to a specific design.
-  - does NOT tied to any spedific UX design framework or library.
+  - Is NOT confined to any specific design theme, aesthetic, or UX design framework.

-- But instead,
+- However, it offers:
-  - a collection of reusable Vue components, implemented using [shadcn-vue][3].
+  - A versatile collection of Vue components built with [shadcn-vue][3].
-  - uses [Tailwindcss v4][4].
+  - Full integration with [Tailwindcss v4][4] for utility-first styling. .
-  - leverage [reka-ui][2] headless components library.
+  - Access to [reka-ui][2] for leveraging robust headless components.
-  - uses [shadcn-ui][5] as the base design but can be modified to adapt new design.
+  - A design foundation based on [shadcn-ui][5], which is fully customizable to accommodate new design requirements.
-  - provides a design system adaptable to any UX design framework.
+  - An extendable design system that can be adapted to align with various UX design frameworks.

 - It,
-  - promotes accessibility and adherence to web standards.
-  - focuses on component-driven development for consistency and maintainability.
+  - Serves as a comprehensive front-end solution equipped with a curated set of tools and technologies.
-  - supports rapid prototyping with pre-built, ready-made components.
+  - Facilitates rapid prototyping with pre-built, ready-to-integrate components.
+  - Emphasizes on component-driven architecture to ensure a uniform and maintainable codebase.
+  - Prioritizes web accessibility and compliance with the latest web standards.
-  - includes extensive documentation, examples and visual testing using [Storybook][6].
+  - Includes extensive documentation, examples and visual testing utilites, powered by [Storybook][6].
-  - improve collaboration between design and development teams.
+  - Enhances collaboration between designers and developers through shared component libraries and design systems.
-  - leverage latest ~~cutting edge~~ **bleeding edge** technology that improve DX and development speed.
+  - Harnesses the most advanced technologies available, enhancing the Developer Experience (DX) and streamlining the development workflow.

-This repository hosts a [micro-frontend][1] boilerplate architecture, perfect for creating high-performing Single Page Applications.
+This repository hosts a [micro-frontend][1] boilerplate and [component-based][14] architecture, perfect for creating high-performing Single Page Applications.
 It offers a foundational front-end layer, crafted with reusable Vue components and styled with Tailwind CSS, leveraging a design system and modern development tools.